-- Auto Allocate: Automatically shift traffic toward the best-performing variation in real time.
+- Dynamic Allocation: Automatically shift traffic toward the best-performing variation in real time.
 You can assign traffic to your control group and measure the uplift generated from the automatic allocation performance.

 Learn more about Traffic Allocation and how to select the right method for your experiences.

 The primary metric is the experience’s objective, which determines your variations' success.
 For example, the objective of a newsletter signup overlay is to increase subscriptions.
 Purchase, revenue, and goals are available in your reports by default.
-However, selecting the right primary metric has significance: In the A/B test method, it's the parameter that determines the winning variations, whereas in User Affinity allocation, it determines whether the affinity-based allocation or control group yielded better results.
+However, selecting the right primary metric has significance: In A/B tests, it's the parameter that determines the winning variations, whereas in User Affinity allocation, it determines whether the affinity-based allocation or control group yielded better results.
 In the dynamic allocation method, traffic adjusts towards the variation that improves this metric.

 The system provides the following metrics: